michaelgruczel/microservice-architecture-by-example/README.md

 ## demo applications

+For this demo we have 3 applications:

+* Weather service returns weather data for a town
+* Concert service returns concerts which are available in a town, this service retrieves additional wether data for that town
+* Chat service, This is an authorized service (session) which allows logged in people to send message.
+Additionally they can ask for wether data or concert data which is then retrieved from the other services

+So the general setup will look lilke this:

 > TODO

+But we want to follow the principles of cloud native apps, so the real setup will look like this:

+> TODO

+Go through the principles to understant the adaptions and advantages of it

 ## some principles of microservice architectures and how they are applied in the several environments

-Some of this principles you will find in the 12 factor (https://12factor.net/) apps, but not all factors are crucial for microservices (even if I agree with all 12 principles) and my list maybe differs a little bit.
+Some of this principles you will find in the 12 factor (https://12factor.net/) apps, but not all factors are crucial for microservices and for this showcase (even if I agree with all 12 principles).
+So my list differs for this demo.

 ### resilience to traffic